grycap/scar-deepaas-ui/README.md

 * An [Identity Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/identity-pools.html) to have access to AWS Services, such as AWS S3 or AWS Lambda.
 This Identity Pool needs as an [OpenID Connect authentication provider](https://docs.aws.amazon.com/cognito/latest/developerguide/open-id.html)

+* A function created with [SCAR](https://scar.readthedocs.io/en/latest/) where the model in installed.

+* In the S3 bucket where the files that trigger the SCAR function will be uploaded, it is necessary to have the following configuration:
+                "BUCKET/FOLDER_MODEL_NAME/INPUT"
+                "BUCKET/FOLDER_MODEL_NAME/OUTPUT"

 * [npm](https://www.npmjs.com/) installed.

 ## Deployment